glenntfung/glenntfung.github.io/_news/enterkellogg.md

 ---

-I will join Northwestern University Kellogg School of Management as a Research Fellow this summer!
+I will join Northwestern Kellogg as a Research Fellow this summer!